Aeeshadam/Cryptrack/README.md

 # CrypTrack

 CrypTrack is a cryptocurrency tracking application that allows users to monitor real-time prices of various coins and manage their portfolio with ease.
 Built using Next.js, TypeScript, and Material UI, CrypTrack delivers a responsive and user-friendly interface for crypto enthusiasts.
-The app also includes unit and integration testing to ensure reliability and performance.
+The app also includes unit to ensure reliability and performance.

 ## Features
 - **Real-Time Coin Prices**: Track the latest prices of top cryptocurrencies.